• Skip to primary navigation

 • Continue mixing for 10 minutes, finally adding your butter and mixing until completely incorporated.

-• Mixture may still not look at thick as you expect lemon curd to be right at the ten minute mark, but it will continue to thicken up nicely as it cools!
+• The mixture may still not look as thick as you expect lemon curd to be right at the ten-minute mark, but it will continue to thicken up nicely as it cools!

 Notes